RuntimeTools/appmetrics/README.md

         * `children` (Array) An array of child request events that occurred as part of the overall request event.
 Child request events may include function trace entries, which will have a `type` of null.
         * `duration` (Number) the time taken for the request to complete in ms.
     * `duration` (Number) the time taken for the overall request to complete in ms.

+### Supported platforms

+The Node Application Metrics agent supports the following runtime environments:

+* **Node.js v4, v6 and v7** on:
+  * 64-bit or 32-bit runtime on Windows (x64 or x86)
+  * 64-bit or 32-bit runtime on Linux (x64, x86, PPC32, PPC64, PPC64LE, z31, z64)
+  * 64-bit or 32-bit runtime on AIX (PPC64)
+  * 64-bit runtime on Mac OS X (x64)

 ## Troubleshooting
 Find below some possible problem scenarios and corresponding diagnostic steps.
 Updates to troubleshooting information will be made available on the [appmetrics wiki][3]: [Troubleshooting](https://github.com/RuntimeTools/appmetrics/wiki/Troubleshooting).
 If these resources do not help you resolve the issue, you can open an issue on the Node Application Metrics [appmetrics issue tracker][5].